-Ubuntu Touch OTA-11 is available for testing.
+Ubuntu Touch OTA-11 releases.
 Ubuntu Touch is a mobile version of the Ubuntu operating system by UBports.
 This release polishes up this stage of Ubuntu Touch development and includes many small fixes that should please all users.

 The Ubuntu Touch OTA-11 was originally a minor update that should have only some bug fixes and improvements, but it seems to bring a number of enhancements to Ubuntu Phones, such as an improved and smarter keyboard that introduces the Dvorak keyboard layout options, improved Japanese and Polish layouts, and a new way to edit text.